 The Taxa Mantis is a practical travel trailer designed by former NASA architect Garrett Finney.
-As founder and designer, Finney’s vision is in every aspect of this unit.
+Finney’s vision is in every aspect of this unit as founder and designer.

 He approaches trailer life from an outdoor-adventurer point of view, not from a POV of an RVer.
-This approach leads to the trailer being very adaptable to each user’s specific needs.
+This approach makes the trailer very adaptable to each user’s specific needs.

 Before we dive deep into the Taxa Mantis, you can watch our tour & interview with the founder below:

 Functionality is key to this design.
 Instead of hiding joinery (mostly rivets), Taxa keeps the frame and hardware visible and easily editable.
 Using quality materials creates a minimalistic aesthetic with a focus on materials.